 The goal of security isn’t solely to bring tools to the table, it is to offer solutions. resellers ultimately need to ensure that solutions work for the organization, and that calls for listening to customers, understanding the channels, the issues and how they are impacting the organization.

-Whereas basic tools simply offer information and basic applications, automated and advanced phishing threat protection solutions can help solve the challenges that customers face.
+Whereas basic tools simply offer information and basic applications, automated and advanced phishing threat prevention and protection solutions can help solve the challenges that customers face.
 This ultimately helps the channel discuss solutions with their customers and offer an overall picture and architecture of solving the challenges that are now inherent to email security.
 Automated advanced phishing threat protection defends against today’s and tomorrow’s threats with a system that continually learns and makes the entire organization more security conscious and aware.

 4. Separate You from Your Competitors